Government and Association Representation

 BJE also convenes a consortium of its affiliated schools within the Los Angeles Unified School District to benefit from federal funds made available through Elementary and Secondary Education Act (formerly No Child Left Behind).
 In addition, BJE consults with schools outside of LAUSD to support their efforts in accessing federal funds.

-For the 2016-17 school year, the BJE/LAUSD Consortium represents 24 schools with a total of 6,393 students in grades K-12, accessing nearly $2 million in funding and services.
+For the 2020-21 school year, the BJE/LAUSD Consortium represents 28 schools with a total of 7,376 students in grades K-12, accessing over $1.2 million in funding and services.

-For information about Government and Association representation, contact BJE Director, Center for Excellence in Day School Education, Betty Winn, 323-761-8636.
+For information about Government and Association representation, contact BJE Director, Center for Excellence in Early Childhood and Day School Education, Rabbi Jim Rogozen.